devmariagabriela/Register-an-incident/README.md

 ## License

-This project was developed for academic purposes as part of the M.E.
-II course.
+This project was developed for academic purposes as part of the Software Analysis and Development 4th Semester.
 Dataset and results are for educational use only.

 ---